 Most radiation sciences professionals with full-time jobs work 40 hours a week and may have holiday, weekend, evening, night, and on-call hours.

-The U.S. Bureau of Labor Statistics' Occupational Outlook Handbook reports the national median wage estimates in May 2010 were $64,380 for diagnostic medical sonography, $54,340 for radiologic technology, and $74,980 for radiation therapy.
+The U.S. Bureau of Labor Statistics' Occupational Outlook Handbook reports the national median wage estimates in May 2012 were $54,620 for radiologic technologists, $65,360 for MRI technologists, $65,860 for diagnostic medical sonographers, and $77,560 for radiation therapists.

 Students who complete Iowa's professional radiation sciences programs are eligible to take national certification exams administered by the appropriate national agency in order to practice.